EchoSingh/Study-Notes/notes/Software Engineering and Testing/Module 1.md

 ### **Phases of Reuse-Oriented Software Engineering**

-According to Figure 2.3 (from standard texts like Sommerville), the general process model for reuse-based development includes the following stages:
+According to Figure 2.3 , the general process model for reuse-based development includes the following stages:

 1. **Requirements Specification:**